 Other visits are then scheduled to answer practical questions, monitor inventory management and record keeping, and assess the quality of care.

 Drug and medical supply needs are estimated based on the expected number of cases, the number of facilities to be provisioned, and the existing stocks (Appendix 9).
 Allow for a reserve supply.

 The expected number of cases is estimated based on the average cumulative attack rate seen in previous outbreaks or on observations of other outbreaks.
-A study ofseven outbreaks between 2002 and 20081 shows a cumulative attack rate for the duration of the outbreak somewhere between 300 and 1,400 cases per 100,000 (or between 0.3 and 1.4%).
+A study ofseven outbreaks between 2002 and 2008 a Citation a.
+MSF internal reports shows a cumulative attack rate for the duration of the outbreak somewhere between 300 and 1,400 cases per 100,000 (or between 0.3 and 1.4%).
 An initial estimate based on an attack rate of 500 to 750 cases per 100,000 seems reasonable.

 Example: Matadi (DRC), population 300,000

 |Estimated number of cases (attack rate 500/100,000)

 |Subtract the number of reported cases to date

 |Estimated number of new cases through the end of the outbreak